SpooshDoosh/Milestone-Project-1-DUrban-Fitness/README.md

       - Thank You Page - Upon successfully submitting contact form, the user will receive a "Thank you" page acknowledging their enquiry and giving details about response times.
     * The website is responsive on all devices.
     * User can find all social media links and contact information within the footer of every page.
 Social media links open in new tabs.
+    * Users will receive a 404 Page on their screen if they attempt to direct to a page which does not exist.
     * Navigation:
       * User can land on any page of the website and find what they need within 3 clicks.
       * Navigation bar available on every page and has links to every page (excluding "Thank you" page).